FEMA accused of censorship

 Barbara Bush: It's Good Enough for the Poor

-By John Nichols / The Nation
+By / The Nation — Permalink

-The Nation — Finally, we have discovered the roots of George W. Bush's "compassionate conservatism."
-On the heels of the president's "What, me worry?" response to the death, destruction and dislocation that followed upon Hurricane Katrina comes the news of his mother's Labor Day visit with hurricane evacuees at the Astrodome in Houston. |
+On the heels of the president's "What, me worry?" response to the death, destruction and dislocation that followed upon Hurricane Katrina comes the news of his mother's Labor Day visit with hurricane evacuees at the Astrodome in Houston.

 Picasa: (AP Photo/Pat Sullivan) Barbara Bush: "Everyone is so overwhelmed by the hospitality.